ocramz/petsc-hs/README.md

 ## Vision

 The grand aim of this library is to bring together functional programming and high-performance numerical computing, and in particular the guarantees provided by the former into the practice of the latter.
-Or, alternatively, to add large-scale scientific computation capabilities to a great systems programming language !
+Or, alternatively, to add scientific computation capabilities to a great programming language !

 It is your humble author's opinion that many imperative languages do not completely address the needs of scientific programming: ease of design, of verification and of collaboration.
 Functional composition of sub-programs and rich, static types are the missing link between scientific programmer efficiency and program expressiveness.